w3c/media-and-entertainment/media-production/problem-statement.md

 * Support for HDR and WCG color spaces, e.g. P3D65, etc.

 * In general, media playback on the Web usually favors user experience over fidelity to the initial content.
-Professional media application need to run in high-fidelity mode, e.g. for timed text.
+Professional media applications need to run in high-fidelity mode, e.g. for timed text.
 Can new features or new technologies help in this regard?

 * Are there specific formats that professional media applications need to support?
 Are these formats suitable for use in Web browsers?